RainbowPangolin/kritapotterswheel/README.md

 ## FAQ

 - How does this work?
-  - This plugin creates a docker which hastwo buttons to start and stop the rotation, and a slider to change the speed of the rotation.
+  - This plugin creates a docker which has two buttons to start and stop the rotation, and a slider to change the speed of the rotation.
 When you press start, the canvas immediately starts rotating, and you can draw onto the spinning canvas.

 ## Known issues